Some people assume that moving a business isn’t that different to moving house.

 Well, there’s a bit more to it than that!
 Sure, those are the essential things one must do when relocating a company.

-But, there are many more factors that need to get taken into consideration.
+But, many more factors need to get taken into consideration.
 There’s also the question of whether a business move is even a viable idea or not!

 Keep reading to learn more about what you need to know.